 Glamping and camping proposal for Fineshade

-In early spring yet another planning application appeared for the meadow in front of Top Lodge.
-This one proposes 15 glamping pods, an unspecified number of camping pitches, a car park apparently with 21 spaces and a single static caravan for an on-site warden.
-And it's right in front of a Grade II listed building.
+Back in the spring of 2021 yet another planning application appeared for the meadow in front of Top Lodge.
+This one proposed 15 glamping pods, an unspecified number of camping pitches, a car park apparently with 21 spaces and a single static caravan for an on-site warden.
+And it was right in front of a Grade II listed building.
 But, most importantly, this would provide "Change of Use" for the meadow making further tent or caravan development much easier.

 This is typical of applications that are the thin end of a wedge towards a company's real aim: in this case a huge complex of holiday or residential accommodation at Top Lodge.
 It's known as "planning mission creep".
 This application tries to exploit loopholes in legislation to build accommodation in beautiful open countryside.